Our Family Gallery

 William Thomas Shore was twice married.
 Both of his marriages are described below.

-1. William Thomas Shore's first marriage was to Cora Mary Dick.
+1. William Thomas Shore's first marriage was to Caroline Mary Dick.

 They had two children: